 It is notable that the G6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

-Both the T5i and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the G6 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the G6 was followed by the Panasonic G7.
 Further information on the features and operation of the T5i and G6 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic G6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Panasonic G6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T5i: